-The potential impact of an Australian emissions trading scheme (ETS) on the costbenefit ratio is assessed in this sub section and is based on information provided by the Department of the Environment, Water, Heritage and the Arts .
-On 3 June 2007, the then Prime Minister announced that Australia will implement a domestic emissions trading system beginning no later than 2012, and that the Government will set a national emissions target in 2008.
-The new Labour government has announced an ETS by 2010.
+The potential impact of an Australian emissions trading scheme (ETS) on the costbenefit ratio is assessed in this sub section and is based on information provided by the Australian Greenhouse Office.
+On 3 June 2007, the Prime Minister announced that Australia will implement a domestic emissions trading system beginning no later than 2012, and that the Government will set a national emissions target in 2008.
 The New Zealand Government is also working towards establishing an ETS in the next few years.